jili0289/Comp90024-2023-grp5/backend/README.md

 if you are on Linux: source env/bin/activate if you are on Windows: .\env\Scripts\activate

+Then install required package with: pip install -r requirements.txt

 Finally run the server with: python manage.py runserver